licioromao/licioromao.github.io/Research/Ongoing.md

 ### Distributionally robust dynamic programming

 A common and powerful way to think about stochastic systems is through the lens of stochastic kernels, which are measurable maps from the state space (possibly also control space) to the space of probability measures over the state space.
-Given that we are able to approximate the underlying kernel using data, we are exploring how to develop control policies that are robust against kernel that belong to a class of ambiguity sets.
+Motivated by the fact that we live in a data-rich world, we are exploring how to develop control policies that are robust against kernels that belong ambiguity sets constructed using the available data.
 My collaborators in this research direction are [Prof. Ashish Hota](http://www.facweb.iitkgp.ac.in/~ahota/index.html), IIT Kharagpur, and [Prof. Alessandro Abate](https://www.cs.ox.ac.uk/people/alessandro.abate/home.html).

-I will be happy to share a relevant paper in this direction once we finilise a draft of it.
+This is an ongoing work and I hope to share results here soon.

-### Robustness of reinforcement learning
+### Robustness in reinforcement learning

-This is another exciting research direction that aims to characterize robustness of policies in reinforcement learning schemes.
-Indeed, RL algorithms are having tramenduous impact in several industries and also in academia, both due to its generality (being a model-free approach) and to the challenges in proving theoretical convergence to the optimal policy.
-In this research direction we are planning to characterize robustness notions of RL schemes and produce algorithms that converge to one of these robust policies.
-This work is under development in collaboration with [Prof. Manuel Mazo Jr](https://mmazojr.3me.tudelft.nl/) and Daniel Jarne, from TU Delft, NL, as well as with [Prof. Alessandro Abate](https://www.cs.ox.ac.uk/people/alessandro.abate/home.html).
+Robustness in RL is an important and exciting research topic.
+In this project we charcaterize a notion of robustness for RL policies and propose an algorithm that leverages lexicographic optimisation to obtain a policy that is robust according to our definition.
+This is a joint work with Daniel Jarne and [Prof. Manuel Mazo Jr](https://mmazojr.3me.tudelft.nl/) from TU Delft, NL, as well as with [Prof. Alessandro Abate](https://www.cs.ox.ac.uk/people/alessandro.abate/home.html).
+Relevant papers are:

-I will be sharing a research draft on this topic as soon as possible.

-### Industrial project

-Safety-critical applications, in which the designed controller must be safe at all times, are the main source of motivation of my research, in addition of having a strong mathematical relevance.
-One area in which I am particular interest is space applications, thus I am also a member of the Oxford Space community (please check up [their website](https://www.space.ox.ac.uk/) for further details).
+1. D. Jarne, L. Romao, L. Hammond, M. Mazo Jr, A. Abate, "Observational Robustness and Invariances in Reinforcement Learning via Lexicographic Objectives".
+Submitted to ICLR 2023.